Environmental Processes

 - Conduct calculations – based on mass balances – of transport of water components controlled by advection, diffusion and dispersion, including the transport in porous media

-- Carry out tracer experiments and interpret the data in relation to basic reactor parameters
+- Carry out laboratory experiments and interpret the data in relation to basic reactor parameters

 - Carry out calculations of reaction kinetics in simple batch reactors